HeyimKaiss/ChromeBot/README.md

 # ChromeBot
-This is chrome Bot it is not exactly about chrome just a random name I choose
+This is chrome Bot it is not exactly about chrome just a random name I chose